NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 </details>

 ### Step 2.7: Position from USD
-In this last section of the Model script, you will be defining `get_position` to get position directly from USD, like so:
+In this last section of the Model module, you will be defining `get_position` to get position directly from USD, like so:

 ```python
 ...